-The FDA approved Evrysdi (risdiplam) for the treatment of SMA in adults and children aged two months and older in August 2020.
-Evrysdi was given orphan drug designation in January 2017, while fast track designation was granted by the FDA in April 2017.
+The US Food and Drug Administration (FDA) approved Evrysdi for the treatment of SMA in adults and children aged two months and older in August 2020, following the submission of a new drug application in September 2019.

-Spinal Muscular Atrophy (SMA) causes and symptoms
+Spinal Muscular Atrophy causes and symptoms

-Spinal Muscular Atrophy (SMA) is a serious, progressively fatal neuromuscular disorder affecting around one in every 10,000 infants, the main genetic cause of child mortality.
+SMA is a serious, progressively fatal neuromuscular disorder affecting around one in every 10,000 infants, the main genetic cause of child mortality.

 SMA is caused by a survival motor neuron 1 (SMN1) gene mutation, which results in SMN protein deficiency.

-The physical strength of patients and their ability to walk, eat, or breathe may be greatly diminished or destroyed, depending on the type of SMA.
+The physical strength of patients and their ability to walk, eat, or breathe may be diminished or destroyed, depending on the type of SMA.

-Severity of the disease is also associated with the number of copies of the SMN2 gene in each individual.
+The severity of the disease is also associated with the number of copies of the SMN2 gene in each individual.

-Risdiplam mechanism of action
+Risdiplam’s mechanism of action